MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/advanced-mode.md

 - The **Create segment** panel:
 - The **Complete segment definition using SQL** button:
-// Image to be completed

 > [!NOTE]
 > When you select the **Complete segment definition using SQL** button,  a notification appears which you have to accept to continue.
-When you click continue, you commit to perform all future edits of this segment using the advanced mode screen rather than the Segment builder screen.
+When you select **Continue**, you commit to perform all future edits of this segment using the advanced mode screen rather than the Segment builder screen.

 ## The advanced mode screen